hiraditya/fool/thin-lto.md

 ## Compute all the import and export for every module using the Index.
 ### FunctionImport.cpp
   - ComputeCrossModuleImport (Main driver function to import and export symbols based on `ModuleToDefinedGVSummaries`.
-Computes all the import and export for every module using the `ModuleSummaryIndex`)
+Computes all the import and export for every module using the `ModuleSummaryIndex`.
+Calls `ComputeImportForModule`)
   - ComputeImportForModule (compute the list of imports as well as the list of "exports", calls `computeImportForFunction`)
   - computeImportForFunction (Compute the list of functions to import for a given caller, calls `computeImportForFunctionAlongEdge`.
 Marks all functions and globals it (the function) references as exported to the outside if they are defined in the same source module)